ekedonald/1-Linux-Practice-Project/README.md

 mkdir [option] directory_name
 ```

-* For example, you want to create a directory called Music:
+* For example, you want to create a directory called *Music*:

 ```bash
 mkdir Music